gispatial/TripCarte-Asia/README.md

 # About Tripcarte.Asia Dashboard Project

-We are very strong with anykind of fullstack productions and devops.
-The Official Department for Netquest Solutions S/B Software Engineering Developing Team.
+We are very strong with anykind of fullstack development and devops.
+The Official Department for Netquest Solutions S/B. Netquest Solutions Software Engineering Development Team.